Driver dies in crash east of Custer

 One person died early Thursday morning in a one-vehicle crash east of Custer.

-The name of the person involved is not being released pending notification of family members.
+The name of the person is not being released pending notification of family members.

 Support Local Journalism